Mohammedanism/USIU-Inventory/README.md

 # USIU-Inventory
-Download the latest version with git
+Download the project with git

 Import/load oswa_inv.sql(Usiu_inv.sql was already in my DB) into your mysql database.
 This should set up the basic structure of the database system.